Skip to Content

 3. No bedrail?
 No problem.

 If you have a toddler too big for a hotel crib but not yet really ready for a full sized hotel bed, a bedrail is a must-have.
 There are a lot of ways to hack this problem – pillows being the most obvious solution.
-Ask for a few extra from housekeeping it you need them.
+Ask for a few extra from housekeeping if you need them.
 You can also use pillows to separate siblings who will be sharing a bed so they are less likely to roll over on each other in the night.

 You can also often use a desk chair or arm chair as a bedrail if you turn it so the back is against the side of the bed.
 At a beach resort?
 A pool noodle, believe it or not, stuffed under the fitted sheet near the edge of the bed works too.
+Another option is a rolled up bath towel or two in the same spot.

 4. No crib?
 Ask for a rollaway.

-Hotels can and do sometimes run out of cribs or Pack N Plays (and a few don’t even offer them – boo).
+Hotels can and do sometimes run out of cribs or Pack N Plays (and a few don’t even offer them – boo!).
 Although not really a solution for infants, if you have a toddler, there are some additional solutions.
-Ask for a rollaway which you can wedge in a corner and use as a makeshift sleeping solution.
-Although there are often fees associated with rollaways, ask if the hotel will waive the fees if the reason you need it is because no crib is available.
+Ask for a rollaway that you can wedge in a corner and use as a makeshift sleeping solution.

 5. Set up a makeshift changing table.